> Skip to content

 Georgia Harper

 Georgia Harper is the author of What I Would Do to You, which won Best Debut Book at the 2025 Davitt Awards and was shortlisted for Best Crime Fiction Debut at the 2025 Danger Awards.
 Georgia has worked as a psychologist with both serious violent offenders and victim-survivors of crime.
 She was also the Senior Inspector Prosecutions for RSPCA Queensland.
-Georgia is an ambassador for the Sunshine Coast Hinterland Writers Festival and for child literacy charity Chapters for Change.
+Georgia is an ambassador for the Sunshine Coast Hinterland Writers Festival.
 She writes on Kabi Kabi land on the Sunshine Coast.

 Also by Georgia Harper